-Many believe dogs were domesticated from wolves over 15,000 years ago.
+Many believe dogs have domesticated from wolves over 15,000 years ago.
 But what happens when the undomesticated wolf is bred with a dog?

 The German Shepherd Wolf Mix is one beautiful example.